A Simple Comparison of 7 Top Process Automation Tools

 Of course, the price is pretty high, but if you are dedicated to a Microsoft platform, you won’t find too much of a difference between Nintex and K2.

 There’s a lot that goes into picking the right process automation tool in all industries like (IT, Finance, Education, Manufacturing, Healthcare, etc…).
 Certain options may look perfect, but you won’t discover if they are the real deal until you try it out yourself.
 Spend time in a few different products to learn the ins and outs and decide how much money you want to spend.

-With the lowest barrier to entry, KiSSFLOW is a great way to set a baseline and compare other tools.
+With the lowest barrier to entry, Kissflow Process is a great way to set a baseline and compare other tools.
 Start a free trial today!